TreyWW/MyFinances/README.md

 | PLEASE NOTE: This project is under active development and not production ready.
 We welcome contributors! |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
-modified by david for assignment SEN
+modified by david for assignment SEN406

 </div>